AhmedYaser-Mt/Project-18-Dynamic-Array-Class/README.md

 ---

+## 🗺 Learning Journey Context

+This project is part of a structured roadmap covering:

+- Data Structures & Algorithms
+- OOP Mastery
+- Memory Management
+- Clean Code Practices
+- Engineering Thinking

+The focus is not memorization.

+It is understanding internal mechanics and architectural reasoning.

+---

-## 💡 Key Takeaway
+## 💡 Final Takeaway

-When you understand how dynamic memory works…
+When you understand dynamic memory…

-You stop depending on ready-made tools.
+You stop depending on ready-made containers.

-You start building your own.
+You start designing your own.

-And that’s when programming shifts from writing code
+And that’s the point where programming becomes engineering.
-to engineering systems.